bitovi/academy/src/technology-consulting/6-building-rapport.md

 - How do you ensure comprehensive documentation for new tools and processes?
 - What strategies do you use to standardize changes across projects and ensure team alignment?

+---

-## Taking complete ownership of tasks & the overall project goals
+## Taking complete ownership of tasks and the overall project goals

-Taking ownership of your tasks and the overall project goals is crucial in consulting.
-It means not only managing your specific responsibilities but also contributing to the broader success of the project.
-By embracing ownership, you can proactively solve problems, ensure effective communication, and drive the project towards its goals.
+Taking ownership means not only managing your specific responsibilities but also contributing to the broader success of the project.
+By embracing ownership, you can proactively solve problems, ensure effective communication, and drive the project toward its goals.

-### Define and Embrace Ownership
+### Define and embrace ownership

 Ownership means understanding your role within the project and how your work impacts the overall goals.
 It’s about taking initiative, being accountable, and committing to delivering real value.

-- **Clarify roles and responsibilities:** Clearly define what each team member is expected to do.
-Outline the scope of their tasks and explain how these tasks align with the wider project goals.
-For instance, if you’re a frontend developer, your role might include creating user interfaces that enhance user experience, directly contributing to customer satisfaction.
+- **Clarify roles and responsibilities:** Clearly define what you are expected to do.
+Understand the scope of your tasks and how these tasks align with the wider project goals.
+If you’re not sure, ask!
-- **Set clear objectives:** Ensure everyone understands the project’s aims and their role in achieving them.
+- **Set clear objectives:** Ensure you understand the project’s aims and your role in achieving them.
 Break down big goals into smaller, actionable steps to make progress measurable and manageable.
 For example, if the project goal is to launch a new feature, set objectives for design, development, testing, and deployment phases.

 Tips and techniques:

-- **Create a Responsibility Matrix:** Use a RACI (Responsible, Accountable, Consulted, Informed) chart to map out roles and clarify who is responsible for each task.
+- **Create a responsibility matrix:** Use a RACI (Responsible, Accountable, Consulted, Informed) chart to map out roles and clarify who is responsible for each task.

 Questions to reflect: